-Alfalfa seeds which inoculated by Rizobium meliloti at the rate of 48 kg ha-1 drilled in the first of September 2016.
-Calcium superphosphate (15.5%P2O5) was applied at the rate of 148 kg P2O5 ha-1 during land preparation and nitrogen fertilizer in the form of ammonium nitrate (33.5%N) at the rate of 47.6 kg N/ ha was added in two equal doses after 21 and 42 days from planting for the first year and after the 9th and 10th cuts for the second year.
-Soil application of potassium fertilizer treatments in the form of potassium sulphate (48%K2O) at the rate 57.14kgK2O/ha was applied on two equal doses with N fertilizer application in the two experimental years.
+Alfalfa inoculated seeds by Rizobium meliloti at the rate of 48 Kg ha-1 drilling at the beginning of September 2016.
+Calcium superphosphate (15.5% P2O2) was applied at the rate of 148 Kg P2O5 ha-1 during land preparation and nitrogen fertilizer in the form of ammonium nitrate (33.5% N) at the rate of 47.6 Kg N/ ha was added in two equal doses after 21 and 42 days from planting for the first year and after the 9th and 10th cuts for the second year.
+Soil application of potassium fertilizer treatments in the form of potassium sulphate (48% K2O) at the rate 57.14KgK2O/ha was applied on two equal doses with N fertilizer application in the two experimental years.
 All other agricultural practices (Weeds control ...etc.) were followed as common at the site.